How to Make your Own Health ‘Bucket List’

 Get yourself some good health cover.
 This will facilitate prompt checks on any unusual symptoms that may creep up now and again.
 The earlier some illnesses are nipped in the bud, the greater the chance of cure.
 Always seek healthcare with the best facilities that you can afford, and with the best of specialists.
 There is a good degree of medical incompetence around, you want to avoid this.

 Don’t be selfish, other people’s health is your business too.
 Advocate for better public health services, affordability and access for everyone.
 There are many ways of doing this.
-You have less risk of catching a transmissible disease if your neighbor doesn’t have it.
+You have less risk of catching a transmissible disease if your neighbour doesn’t have it.
 Healthier communities translate into more productivity, improved economy and much more.

 Learn more about maintaining a healthy life from Dr. Murage.